01Kirito/Expenses-Tracker/README.md

 # Setup project using the docker
-### Get firebase auth service file to the private directory
+### Get firebase auth service file to the private directory then go to the project folder by the command below
+cd Expenses-Tracker
 ### Rename .env.example file to .env by the below command
 ren .env.example .env
 ### Then configure, cause you use docker you donot need to configure all of it you just need to put the file name of the variable GOOGLE_APPLICATION_CREDENTIALS